jdirocco/emeliot/README.md

 **Note:** Currently, we supported only Proteus simulation platform, even though the source code can be easily adapted to support other simulation services.

-The simulation is performed by the `runTestCase` method, which runs a Proteus istance via simulation graphs, taking input time series from files to feed input ports and saving output time series to file from output ports
+The simulation is carried out by the `runTestCase` method, which runs a Proteus instance through simulation graphs.
+The method reads input time series from files to feed the target Proteus project and writes the output time series to files.

 # Demo